Write CBM Australia into your Will and help us end the cycle of poverty and disability.

 Find out how easy it is to leave a gift to charity in your Will here.

 Without the compassion of supporters who include CBM in their Wills, many of the poorest of the poor would miss out on sight-saving operations, on life-saving and life-changing health care, on access to education and livelihood programs that can lift them out of poverty.

 Eternal Giving Club

 When you leave a gift in your Will to CBM we love to honour you, and your decision, by including you as a valued member of the Eternal Giving Club.

-Your name is entered into the Club’s membership register, leather-bound and kept permanently at our offices in Box Hill, and we’ll invite you to celebrate with us at in-person (when COVID-19 restrictions allow) and online events to hear from CBM leadership, partner organisations and frontline aid workers.
+Your name is entered into the Club’s membership register, leather-bound and kept permanently at our offices, and we’ll invite you to celebrate with us at in-person (when COVID-19 restrictions allow) and online events to hear from CBM leadership, partner organisations and frontline aid workers.

 You’ll also receive a tasteful lapel pin, which you can wear as a reminder of the legacy of hope you are leaving for people with disabilities in some of the world’s poorest places.

 Where your gift will go

 Your donation will help restore eyesight and help with the prevention and treatment of avoidable blindness such as cataract, river blindness and trachoma.

 Ending poverty by providing aids and equipment, access to healthcare, education and livelihood opportunities.